DataBiosphere/cgp-deployment/README.md

 * Find out whether your favorite editor is installed on the VM.
 * Create a static IP address for your VM (AWS calls this _Elastic IP_).
 You find a short set of instructions above.
 * You will be asked to provide an host domain that points to your EC2 instance.
 You need to know the name of the domain but at the time of installation the domain (or _record set_) does not have to be configured in _Route 53_.
 * _Boardwalk_ has functionality to export metadata to Broad's FireCloud.
 In order to use it you need to provide your Google Cloud Platform credentials.
 Specifically you need the Google Client ID and the Google Client Secret (it's okay to leave the Google site verfication code empty).
+* You need to input the [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)'s _ access key ID_ and *secret_access_key*.
 * All metadata reside in an Elasticsearch database.
 Make sure you have the domain name of that Elasticsearch instance handy.
 * Have the domain name of the _dos-dss server_ handy.